makovalab/lab-website/scripts/README.md

 can only lose, and the workspace these were recovered from is not in the repository and has already been partly lost once.

+A photo that needed retouching keeps both files: the one as it was supplied, and a `-retouched` copy beside it, which is the one `source` names.
+The photo nobody has edited is the thing you cannot get back, so it stays.
+Marie Kratka is the one such case so far, and `retouch_hair_gap.py` is the edit, written down rather than done by hand so that it can be undone or redone.

-**Not everyone has one.** Fourteen members do.
+**Not everyone has one.** Sixteen members do.
 For the other twenty-four the committed PNG in `static/img/member/` is the only copy in existence — there is no original to go back to.
 Treat those as originals in their own right: do not run them through the script hoping to improve them, because a bad matte or a